Dragon Ball Z: Budokai Tenkaichi: Game modes

-In the series' story mode, (called "Z Battle Gate", "Dragon Adventure", and "Dragon History" in each console installment, respectively), the objective is to complete in battles based on moments from the original manga series, as well as anime-exclusive storylines (as seen in Dragon Ball GT, and several Dragon Ball Z films).
+In the series' story mode (called "Z Battle Gate", "Dragon Adventure", "Dragon History", and "Episode Battle" in each console installment, respectively), the objective is to compete in battles based on moments from the original manga series, as well as anime-exclusive storylines (as seen in Dragon Ball GT and several of the Dragon Ball Z films).
 The Dragon Balls can be acquired through story mode by destroying the environment in battle; however, the player can only keep the Dragon Ball they find if the battle is won.
 Each installment features several "what-if" battles and scenarios; for example, the Tenkaichi 1 story mode features modes where the player takes control of a villain and uses the character to defeat the hero, while the Tenkaichi 2 story mode has modes where Raditz and Zarbon essentially team up with the Z Fighters for one reason or another.
+Tenkaichi 3 features a "What If Saga", while in Sparking!
+Zero, the player can unlock alternate scenarios depending on decisions or battle conditions.
 Several levels of the Tenkaichi 2 story mode also feature cutscenes shown either before or after the fight of the level takes place.
 The Tenkaichi 3 story mode has cutscenes integrated into the battles themselves that are activated by hitting a certain button.
 These can be transformations, character changes, automatic attack use, or something as simple as a conversation.
+In Sparking!
+Zero, the "Episode Battle", which is the first to include the story of Dragon Ball Super (2015–2018), features the perspective of eight playable characters: Goku, Vegeta, Gohan, Piccolo, Frieza, Future Trunks, Goku Black, and Jiren.